fyy26/Pokedex/README.md

   detail fetches to complete to start building the grid.
 Each grid item can be an instance of a custom view which shows an image placeholder at the beginning and keeps track of its own pokémon name and details URL.
 Each custom grid item view then fires its own details API call to fetch the sprite image for itself and replace the image placeholder.
-* Decided to wait for one detail to finish fetching before the next such that the order is not messed up
-  * Alternative is insert at certain position, but default filler for values before index is tricky + insert at index is O(n) while append is O(1)
 * The `AsyncImage` native API caches fetched images automatically with some simple configuration<sup>[[2]](https://www.avanderlee.com/swiftui/downloading-caching-images/)</sup>.
 Since there are only 1154 pokémons and each sprite image is 4.4 KB, the collection of all images takes only 5077 KB or 5 MB, which is equal to the average size of a single photo taken by a modern phone.
 Hence, the app should cache at least the most